dannijt/SpaceDebrisApp/README.md

 return(output)
 }
 ```
-This function reads the input dataframe, uses the sgdp4 function to output position/velocity and the TEMEtoLATLON function (also from the asterisk package) to output geodetic latitude, longitude, and alitiude- which is what we can use to plot the information relative to earth/on a map.
+This function reads the input dataframe, uses the sgdp4 function to output position/velocity and the TEMEtoLATLON function (also from the asterisk package) to output geodetic latitude, longitude, and altitude- which is what we can use to plot the information relative to earth/on a map.

 ## The Final Data Set & Shiny App:
 To get to the final dataset I used the dplyr package for data wrangling.
 To filter out the other object types like payloads, rocket bodies, and unknown objects to only contain Debris objects.